AylaNetworks/ayla-documentation/src/getting-started/ayla-developer-kit/user-guide/introduction/index.md

 a: block
 ---

-This page showcases Ayla funtionality.
-First, tap *Ayla Dev Kit* on the Devices screen to display the Device screen.
-A list of properties (e.g. Blue_LED) appears.
-These particular properties help to demonstrate Ayla functionality.
-Ayla sees any device (including your dev kit) as a set of boolean, string, integer, decimal, and file properties.
+This page introduces you to Ayla properties, schedules, and notifications.
+First, tap *Ayla Dev Kit* on the Devices screen.

 <img src="aura-devices-device.png" height="340">

+## Properties

+Note the list of properties (e.g. Blue_LED, Blue_button) at the bottom of the screen.
+Ayla sees any device (including your dev kit) as a set of boolean, string, integer, decimal, and/or file properties.
+Specific to the dev kit, these particular properties help demonstrate Ayla functionality.

-## Boolean properties
+### Boolean properties

 1. Tap the Blue_LED property slider:
 <img src="aura-blue-led.png" width="200">